 Texas State's main campus is in San Marcos, a growing community of 50,000 people in the Austin Metropolitan Area.
 Located in the Texas Hill Country, where blackland prairies roll into beautiful hills, Texas State enjoys a setting that is unique among Texas universities.

-The beauty of the crystal-clear San Marcos River and the stately cypress and pecan trees on the campus add to the charm of the university’s picturesque setting.
+The beauty of the crystal-clear San Marcos River and the stately cypress and oak trees on the campus add to the charm of the university’s picturesque setting.
 Our location on the banks of the San Marcos River provides recreational activities for students throughout the year.

 You can find more complete information about Texas State’s Round Rock Campus in these Frequently Asked Questions (FAQs).

 Completed in 1903, the red-roofed, castle-like landmark called Old Main was Texas State's first building.